Bears-R-Us/arkouda/FILEIO.md

       1) Attributes
       2) Data

 Each file can contain multiple datasets.
-Groups are not currently utilized.
+Groups are not currently used.

 ### Multidimensional Objects